Employee Mileage Reimbursement Small Business Guide (+ Free Calculator)

 That said, you should keep in mind two other areas of the law when dealing with employee mileage reimbursement: minimum wage law and tax law.

 Under the Fair Labor Standards Act (FLSA), you’re required to pay employees at least minimum wage, which is currently $7.25 per hour (this may be higher depending on the state or city).
-If you don’t reimburse for business use of an employee’s personal vehicle, and that employee’s pay falls below the minimum wage because of it, you’ll be facing trouble.
-In that case, you’d be required to reimburse your employee’s out-of-pocket expenses or mileage reimbursement to ensure their pay at least meets the federal minimum wage.
+If you don’t reimburse for business use of an employee’s personal vehicle, and that employee’s pay falls below the minimum wage because of it, you could face legal trouble.
+In that case, you’d be required to reimburse your employee’s out-of-pocket expenses or work mileage reimbursement to ensure their pay at least meets the federal minimum wage.

 Minimum Wage & Mileage Reimbursement Example